Prof. Lee Badgett

 Actress, Musician, Journalist and Presenter

 Emma Smetana is a Czech-French actress, musician, journalist and presenter.
 She studied political science and european affairs at the "Institut d’études politiques de Paris" and political science and international relations at the Freie Universitat in Berlin.
-She has been moderating news at TV Nova from 2012 to 2016.
-Since March 2016, she has expanded the moderating team of DVTV internet television.
-In addition to Czech, she also conducts interviews in English, French or German.
+She has been moderating news at TV Nova from 2012 to 2016 and she has also been part of the DVTV internet television moderating team, where in addition to Czech, she also conducted interviews in English, French or German.
 As a solo musician, Emma released the music album What I've Done.
 She played the lead role in musical drama Lucie, more than a small amount of love.
 She has starred in a number of films and TV series.

 Youtuber, vlogger, moderator, dabber, writer, educator